armory/docs/content/en/cd-as-a-service/tasks/iam/create-role.md

 ---
-title: Create a Role
+title: Create an RBAC Role
 description: >
-  Create a new RBAC role in Armory CD-as-a-Service.
+  Create an RBAC role using Armory CD-as-a-Service's CLI.
 ---
 <!-- content is geared towareds creating a User role since the other types haven't been implemented yet -->